didarul59/QE-to-DeePMD/Introduction.md

 - How to convert that data into a format suitable for DeePMD-kit and train a robust potential.
 - How to validate and apply the trained model in LAMMPS for large-scale simulations.

 All steps are technical and practical, with minimal theory.
+This guide provides step-by-step instructions to convert Quantum ESPRESSO output files for use in DeePMD-kit training.
+All steps are technical; no theoretical background provided.

 ---